My Online College Experience, and 7 Things to Look For When Enrolling

 Whether or not their classes are ready for you to take them may not seem like that big of a deal, but think about it this way, each degree of course has requirements that must be fulfilled.
 Now let’s say you have to take their math course in order to be able to go on to your next classes.
 But what if they only have one math teacher?
 And say he only teaches the class you need once every four years, well then it could be four years before you can even get your prerequisites done!

 Granted, this is kind of an exaggeration, and math tends to be a regular subject, but there really are classes which are only available maybe once every two years in some online colleges.
 I know when I was in college our final project classes were only available every other semester, which for me meant I had a semester off while I waited to get in the class (it was kind of nice to take a break seeing as I was regularly doing 18 units a semester).
-So keep this in mind when you are looking at their course catalog, because that four year degree, might just take a little longer.
+So keep this in mind when you are looking at their course catalog, because your online college experience might just take a little longer than expected.

 The wild west of online colleges is mostly over, and the good ones have typically been around for at least five years.
 Which should be a very important factor in your decision process.
 The reason for this is simple, they have had time to work out the kinks in their system.

 Starting a new online college can be daunting to say the least.
 They not only have to build or purchase software to run the classes, but also have the teachers well acclimated to it.
-New colleges therefore are usually ripe with technical and instructor issues, which can go on for months.
+New colleges therefore are usually ripe with technical and instructor issues, which can go on for months, and wreak havoc on your online college experience.
 And if you pick an online only college, then chances are you can’t even go see the instructor to try and straighten things out.

 4. Are they Flexible?